What Is Collagen? Health Benefits and Different Types - Dr. Axe

 It’s no surprise then that a 2019 study even found that collagen is an effective treatment for osteoarthritis and other joint pain and disorders.

-A double-blind, placebo-controlled, randomized, clinical study on the effectiveness of collagen peptides for osteoarthritis demonstrated that collagen is a “potential therapeutic agent as a nutritional supplements for the management of osteoarthritis and maintenance of joint health.”
+A double-blind, placebo-controlled, randomized, clinical study on the effectiveness of collagen peptides for osteoarthritis demonstrated that it shows great potential for the management of osteoarthritis and maintenance of joint health.

 If you suffer from leaky gut syndrome, a condition where bad-for-you toxins are able to pass through your digestive tract, collagen can be super-helpful.
 It helps break down proteins and soothes your gut’s lining, repairing damaged cell walls and infusing the gut with amino acids.